- What is breast augmentation surgery?

 Extra High Profile

 This profile projects much farther and is narrower at the base than other implants.
-This profile works best for patients who desire a very full and increased projection with the most narrow base possible.
+This profile works for patients who desire a very full and increased projection with the most narrow base possible.
 Not every woman can carry off this look.
 Some patients think this profile looks too artificial.

 Which implant profile is right for you?